-‘Pretty Little Liars’ Uber A May Be Outed As The Most Shocking Conspiracy Yet
+‘Pretty Little Liars’: ‘Uber A’ May Be Outed As The Most Shocking Conspiracy Yet

 “We swim around in this fishbowl like we are in control,” Mona says in the PLL teaser.
 “We are not.
 There’s always been somebody watching, manipulating.”

-Season 7 of Pretty Little Liars resumes on April 18 on Freeform]
+Season 7 of Pretty Little Liars resumes on April 18 on Freeform

 [Featured Image by ABC]